artifacthub/hub/docs/architecture.md

 }
 ```

-This package is imported by the applications in the upper layer, like the `hub` to expose some of this functionality in the HTTP API, or the `tracker` to process and index packages available in repositories.
+This package is imported by the applications in the upper layer, like the `hub`, to expose some of this functionality in the HTTP API, or the `tracker`, to process and index packages available in repositories.

 ## Backend applications